jofmi/ipysimulate/js/README.md

-Interactive interface to control and visualize agent-based simulations in Jupyter Notebooks.
+Tools to create interactive simulations with IPython and Jupyter.
+For more information, visit https://github.com/JoelForamitti/ipysimulate.

 Package Install
 ---------------